Captain America: The First Avenger

 Structural Analysis

-The Collapse moment at 74 minutes (62% through) represents the emotional nadir.
-Here, Bucky falls from the train to his apparent death during the mission to capture Zola.
-Steve loses his best friend - the person who believed in him when he was weak, his last connection to his old life.
-Literal whiff of death., shows the protagonist at their lowest point.
+The Collapse moment at 94 minutes (76% through) represents the emotional nadir.
+Here, Bucky falls from the train into a snowy ravine and dies.
+Steve's best friend, the person who always believed in him, is gone.
+The "whiff of death" is literal—Steve has gained everything physically but lost what matters most personally., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey